kakitone/MetaFinisherSC/README.md

 In order to do that, here are the steps.

-1. Run M-Fixer which fix misassemblies with information from reads(key intermediate output here is mFixed.fasta).
+1. Run M-Fixer which fix misassemblies with information from reads (input is LR.fasta, LC.fasta ; output is mFixed.fasta).

         python -m srcRefactor.misassemblyFixerLib.mFixer destinedFolder mummerPath

-2. Run A-Splitter to join contigs based on abundance and overlap information (key intermediate output here is abun.fasta)
+2. Run A-Splitter to join contigs based on abundance and overlap information (input is mFixed.fasta, raw_reads.fasta(which is copied from LR.fasta after running M-Fixer, so there is no need to rename if you run M-Fixer first); output is abun.fasta)

         python -m srcRefactor.repeatPhaserLib.aSplitter destinedFolder mummerPath